 When you can’t work because of an on-the-job injury, you are eligible for worker’s compensation benefits.
 These are benefits paid by your employer so that you won’t have to struggle financially while recovering.
 If you’re a worker who has been injured and unable to work or a family member of someone who has been injured and cannot work, you may want to learn more about the process.

-Speaking to a Worker’s Compensation Lawyer Long Beach Law Firm
+Speaking to a Worker’s Compensation Lawyer California Law Firm

 What Are Your Rights as an Employee When Receiving Workers` Compensation?